gahan-corporation/wyatt/docs/cla/corporate/invitu.md

 French Polynesia (Tahiti), 2015-10-22

-Invitu agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Invitu agrees to the terms of the Gerp Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this